The Best Antivirus Software for Linux, Fully Tested on Our Office Network

 Many people believe that you don’t need an antivirus on Linux because the system isn’t vulnerable to malware.
 We have even seen Reddit users claim that it’s impossible for Linux devices to become infected with malware.

 Even though Linux is overall very secure, it’s in no way immune to cyberthreats.
 Cybercriminals know that Linux devices are very often used as servers by organizations.
 This means tons of devices running different operating systems (Windows, macOS, Android, etc.) are linked to the Linux server.
-And malicious actors know that if they manage to spread malware to the Linux machine, they’ll be able to compromise the linked devices to compromise valuable business data.
+Using that knowledge, malicious actors attempt to infect Linux machines with viruses that can spread to all linked devices, compromising valuable business data.

 Cybercriminals might use different methods to compromise Linux devices acting as servers.
 This includes phishing attacks, ransomware, cryptojacking (gaining unauthorized access to someone’s device), trojans, or worms.